Men with different body shapes, levels of muscularity, and degrees of leanness. Illustrated by Shane Duquette.

 Which celebrity male physique is the most attractive to women?
 Bob Harper

-They chose his body because they said he looked naturally fit.
+They chose his body because they said he looked “naturally” fit.
 Of course, Harper isn’t naturally fit.
 He’s a professional personal trainer obsessed with exercise.
 He worked hard for that body.
 His physique is about as contrived as could be.
 Mind you, he isn’t overly muscle-bound.
 He looks more like a healthy everyday guy than a professional bodybuilder.

-Next, we showed the women the bodies of various musicians.
+Next, we showed the women the physiques of various musicians.
 Again, we cropped the heads off.
 Most of the women didn’t recognize the bodies they were rating.
 Of all the musicians we showed them, they chose the body of Henry Rollins:

 Which musician male physique is the most attractive to women?